-Google and Motorola said to be prepping new "X Phone" handsetAlex Wagner - Senior News Editor
+Google and Motorola said to be prepping new "X Phone" handsetAlex Wagner - Deputy Managing Editor, News Desk

 Heads up, Android fans, because a new rumor has surfaced today that you may be interested in hearing about.
 According to sources speaking to the Wall Street Journal, Google is teaming up with Motorola to create a new "X Phone" smartphone to help it better compete with devices like the iPhone and Samsung's Galaxy handsets.
 The device is reportedly being crafted by Motorola engineers while the company also works on carrier-branded phones like Verizon's DROID line.
 Former Google product head Lior Ron is said to be in charge of the X Phone project, and Motorola is allegedly expected to create an X tablet device once it's done with the X Phone.